 AVIA1403 Fundamentals of Aeronautics II The course is designed to add upon material covered in Fundamentals of Aeronautics I and prepare students for the information needed to make them competent private pilots.
-Prerequisite: AVIA1013 Fundamentals of Aeronautics I. 3 credits.
+Corequisite: AVIA1013.
+3 credits.

-AVIA1501 Small Unmanned Aircraft Systems Lab This course is designed to prepare students as operators with a Remote Pilot Certificate(RPC) with a small Unmanned Aircraft Systems(sUAS) rating.
+AVIA1501 Inactive - Small Unmanned Aircraft Systems Lab This course is designed to prepare students as operators with a Remote Pilot Certificate(RPC) with a small Unmanned Aircraft Systems(sUAS) rating.
 Students will gain skills necessary to operate sUAS in the National Airspace System(NAS).
 1 credit.